 There is a list of businesses you may want to use in our Business Links below.

-Feel free to download or copy the material in "Other Educational Free Resources" section below.
+Feel free to download or copy the material in "Other FREE Educational offers" section below.

 If questions arise, please do not hesitate to ask?
 The key to getting answers is to communicate with an Expert!
 Thank You

 BaP Architectural Services has created a helpful collection of FREE resource and educational material, including a Project Planning Pack, Dream Team Directory and an Introduction video to begin the Design Process for your Project.
 This material will lend a hand to finding, hiring and working with Architects, how to plan for design of your new home projects, and how to get a better handle on what you really want out of your home design project.

 If you're like most homeowners, you probably dream of one day completing a major home or remodeling project.
 And I'm not talking about re-tiling a tub here.
 This is the once-in-a-lifetime renovation or dream home — the kind that dramatically changes how you live, energizes the entire household, and makes all the neighbors really jealous.

 Perhaps your dream is to build a two-story addition with a family room below and a master bedroom and bath above.
 Or maybe you've always wanted to expand the kitchen and install French doors leading to a wraparound deck.
 Or you maybe contemplating Constructing a New Custom Home.
 Regardless of what your dream entails, all major remodeling projects or a new home can benefit from the expert design help and advice of an experienced, licensed architect.